All work, no play makes us dull, ill and sad.

 Ever noticed how young people in mountain towns look?
 It’s because they spend a ton of time on the slopes and trails.
 Catch an octogenarian on the slopes, and you’ll see a sparkle in their eye that definitely doesn’t come from staring at spreadsheets.

 Play gets us moving, trying new things, breaking out of routines.
 It helps us get moving and fit, sure, but play also helps us create new neural connections and strengthen problem solving skills, which can have benefits for work, creativity and relationships.
 And while taking time out to do something playful may not help you cross off the things on your to-do list, it might help you gain a little perspective on what’s really important in life.

-With that in mind, here’s 10 of the ways you can play this May in Whistler, in our very own natural playground:
+With that in mind, here’s 10 of the ways you can play this spring in Whistler, in our very own natural playground:

 1. Splash About

 The ice is melting off the lakes and there’s plenty of water in the River of Golden Dreams, so let’s get paddling.
 Canoe, kayak, SUP – whatever floats your boat.
 If you’re not so sure about those water temperatures (always cooler this side of summer), then get your water therapy with a spa day or hot tub session (singing ‘Rubber Ducky’ all the way, of course).

 With exceptional snow all winter and spring, there’s plenty of coverage for skiing and snowboarding and Blackcomb Mountain is open until mid-May.
 Cruise the groomers, slash some slush or go for a couple park’n’patio sessions – just don’t get too serious.
 Onesies and neon recommended.